The Broken Ray Transform On The Square: Stability

 Choose a cutoff function $\alpha(x,\theta)$ on $\Gamma_{-}$ such that $\alpha I_{\sigma, E}$ has a constant number of reflections $N \geq 0$ on its support.
-Later we will consider broken rays with corner points, but then the number of reflections is not constant, so it must be treated carefully.
-The adjoint to $\alpha I_{\sigma,E}$ can be computed as follows
+Later we will consider broken rays with corner points, but then the number of reflections is not constant, so it must be treated slightly differently.
+The adjoint to $\alpha I_{\sigma,E}$ can be computed as follows:

 For each $j$ we make the change of variables $(x,\theta,t) \mapsto (y,\eta)$ where $(y,\eta) := (z_{j}(x,\theta)+t\theta_{j}(x,\theta), \theta_{j}(x,\theta))$.
 Thus

 Intuitively, in moving from $(y,\eta)$ to $\left( z_{-j}(y,\eta), \theta_{-j}(y,\eta) \right)$, we first project from the point $y$ to the boundary along the direction $-\eta$ and then trace backwards along the trajectory for the previous $j$ reflections.
 We compute